martcoder/Digi2_CW_PongGame/README.md

   zone will keep current up/down movement; upper zone will provide the ball with upward directional movement; lower zone will provide downward direction.
 - Goal splash screen showing which player scored and current scores totals
-- Players can continue after the splash screen by pressing an input, which triggers the input interrupt ISR which ensures things carry on smoothly.
+- Players can continue after splash screens by pressing an input, which triggers the input interrupt ISR which ensures things carry on smoothly.
+- Added End of Game: first player to reach the winning score wins the game.
+  Then by pressing an input or the Reset btn, the game will start again.

 Other Features: